ties2/ComputerVision-DataScience-Master/docs/summary/digital image/Digital Image Processing 1.markdown

 - Image sensors

 ---
-# chap 2: digital image fundementals
+# chapter 2: digital image fundementals
 (47 -  page)

 * Have an understanding of some important